Leopoldo Cicognara: Early life, education, and political career

 Cicognara attended the Collegio dei Nobili in Modena from 1776 to 1785.
-From 1788-1790, he attended the Societá dell'Arcadia in Rome where he studied painting under Jacob Philipp Hackert and Domenico Corvi.
+From 1788 to 1790, he attended the Società dell'Arcadia in Rome where he studied painting under Jacob Philipp Hackert and Domenico Corvi.
 There he also became interested in art criticism and archeology.
 He later he visited Naples and Sicily, and published one of his first works of poetry in Palermo.
 Cicognara studied archeology during travels to Florence, Milan, Bologna and Venice.

 In 1795, he moved to Modena and began a brief political career, becoming a member of the legislative body, serving as a councilor of state, and minister plenipotentiary of the Cisalpine Republic at Turin.
 Napoleon decorated him with the Iron Crown.

 Academic career and scholarship

 Cicognara left politics in 1805 to devote himself to art history.
-He settled in Venice and in 1808 was made president of the Accademia di Belle Arti di Venezia, a post in which he worked until 1826.
+He settled in Venice and in 1808 was made president of the Accademia di Belle Arti di Venezia, a position he held until 1826.
 He was influential in opening the Galleria dell’Accademia to the public in 1817, increasing the number of the professors at the academy, improving the curriculum, and establishing prizes.

-In 1808, his treatise Del bello regionamenti was published, which he dedicated to Napoleon.
-Wilhelm Schlegel advised Cicognara on his magnum opus, the Storia della scultura dal suo risorgimento in Italia al secolo di Napoleone, The book was designed to complete the works of Winckelmann and D'Agincourt and is illustrated with 180 plates.
+In 1808, his treatise Del bello ragionamenti, which he dedicated to Napoleon, was published by Molini e Landi with the types of the famous Amoretti Brothers. in the treatise Cicognara laid out the principal tenets of his Enlightenment and Neoclassical aesthetics.
+He upheld the important role played by philosophy in education and in the practice of art, championed the cause of progress in art, and dealt with the concepts of ‘absolute beauty’, ‘relative beauty’, ‘ideal beauty’, ‘grace or grazia’, and ‘the sublime’.

+From 1808 to 1826 Cicognara was President of the Accademia di Belle Arti di Venezia, whose role, he believed, was to serve the public.
+It was largely due to him that the Gallerie dell'Accademia was opened to the public in 1817.

+Between 1813 and 1818 Cicognara published his magnum opus, Storia della scultura dal suo risorgimento in Italia al secolo di Napoleone, tracing the evolution of Italian sculpture from the point at which Winckelmann and Séroux d’Agincourt had terminated their study and demonstrating the links between artistic, literary and political phenomena.
+Illustrated with 180 plates, Cicognara's work is not a collection of artists’ biographies in the style of Vasari, but a fresh description of a historical period that encompasses both Early Italian art and the minor arts.
+He open-mindedly took into account the writings of controversial authors such as Pierre-François Hugues d'Hancarville, Edward Gibbon and Charles-François Dupuis.
+The work is subdivided into five sections – Rebirth, Progress, Perfection, Corruption and the Status Quo – each dominated by an artistic personality (Nicola Pisano, Donatello, Michelangelo, Bernini and Canova respectively).
+In the composition of his monumental work Cicognara was encouraged and advised by Pietro Giordani and August Wilhelm Schlegel.